Skip to main content

 Type of Resource: Consumable Workbook

 Description: This reproducible activity book is about Canada's Pacific province.
-Topics include a cross-section of British Columbia, the Cordillera, climate, the Fraser River system, preserving a temperate rainforest, and natural resources, Aboriginal place-names, a traditional winter lodge, the gold rush, fruit growing, copper mining, Pacific Rim National Park, the capital, Victoria and emblems of British Columbia.
+Topics include a cross-section of British Columbia, the Cordillera, climate, the Fraser River system, preserving a temperate rainforest and natural resources, Indigenous place names, a traditional winter lodge, the gold rush, fruit growing, copper mining, Pacific Rim National Park, the capital, Victoria and emblems of British Columbia.

-This series of reproducible resource books are filled with factual and up-to-date information.
-The imaginative and self-directing activities in each book focus on a particular province or territory of Canada and are designed to help students acquire a knowledge of the basic geography and social history of Canada.
-Numerous map activities are a part of each book and develop map skills such as plotting a route, interpreting symbols and using a scale to calculate distance.
+The self-directing activities are designed to help students acquire a knowledge of Canada's basic geography and social history.
+Numerous map activities are a part of the book, and map skills are developed, such as plotting a route, interpreting symbols, and using a scale to calculate distance.
 Pictures and charts are used to clarify and enhance the content.
 Activities such as crossword puzzles and quizzes are used for review.
-The answers to the activities as well as outline maps for the teacher or student use are included at the end of each book.
+The answers to the activities and outline maps for the teacher or student use are included at the end of the book.

 Coming to Canada by Robert Livesy